Todd Van Steensel

-Todd Bertram Van Steensel (born 14 January 1991) is an Australian professional baseball pitcher for the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+Todd Bertram Van Steensel (born 14 January 1991) is an Australian former professional baseball pitcher.

 Career

 Van Steensel was born on 14 January in 1991 in Sydney, Australia.
 Van Steensel has represented his native Australia on several occasions, most notably in the MLB opening series in 2013/14.
-He also plays for the Sydney Blue Sox in the Australian Baseball League where he garnered the nickname "Hop Scotch" after one his superstition of not stepping on the foul lines.
+He formerly played for the Sydney Blue Sox in the Australian Baseball League where he garnered the nickname "Hop Scotch" after one his superstition of not stepping on the foul lines.

 Philadelphia Phillies

 Van Steensel began his career for the GCL Phillies in the Philadelphia Phillies organization in 2009.
 Van Steensel recorded a 6.44 ERA in 12 games for the club.
 He was released during Spring Training in 2010.
 Van Steensel joined the Sydney Blue Sox of the Australian Baseball League for the 2010 season.

 Minnesota Twins

 Van Steensel signed a minor league with the Minnesota Twins on 6 June 2011.
 He finished the season with the rookie ball Elizabethton Twins, recording a 5-2 record and 5.68 ERA with 58 strikeouts.